avipars/DB-Mini-Project/Stage3/README.md

 * To make our queries more reusable and less complex, we created the following 4 functions:

 1. `GetAuthorNameByBookID(book_id INT)` - The first function returns the full name, first and last, of the author for a specific book, given by its book id.
 When we select the first name and last name attribute, we cast them into text and returning a Query back.
-We accept an Integer into our parameters and return all full names inside the query.
+We accept an integer into our parameters and return all full names inside the query.

     ```sql
     CREATE OR REPLACE FUNCTION GetAuthorNameByBookID(book_id INT)